RapidPipeline for Maya

 - Maya Version: 2025 or later

-- Operating System: Windows 10/11 (64-bit), or MacOS
+- Operating System: Windows 10/11 (64-bit), MacOS, or Linux

 - Memory: 8GB RAM minimum, 16GB recommended